-Veg Kolhapuri is a popular Indian veg dish in all North Indian restaurant menus.
+Veg Kolhapuri, a fiery and hot vegetable dish is popular on all North Indian restaurant menus.
 It is a mixed vegetable that has thick gravy made with onions, tomatoes, and a special coconut-based paste.
 Many whole spices are used to make this dish, which makes the dish spicy but extremely flavorful.

 While in a restaurant or dhaba, the dish can be enjoyed with any flatbread (Tandoori roti, Butter Naan, Rumali Roti) or jeera rice.
 At home, you can pair it with phulka, roti, plain parathas, jowar bhakri, or vegetable pulao.